rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   The [@!RFC5646] language tag of this value, if any.
 - localizations: `String[String]` (optional).
   A map from [@!RFC5646] language tags to the value localized in that language.

-## Resource {#resource-type}

-A Resource object has the following properties:

-- context: `String` (optional)
-  Specifies the context in which to use this resource.
-Pre-defined values are:
-  - `private`: The resource may be used to contact the card holder in a private context.
-  - `work`: The resource may be used to contact the card holder in a professional context.
-  - `other`: The resource may be used to contact the card holder in some other context.
-A label property MAY be help to identify its purpose.
-- type: `String` (optional).
-  Specifies the property-specific variant of the resource.
-This MUST be taken from the set of allowed types specified in the respective contact method property.
-- label: `String` (optional).
-  A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
-- value: `String` (mandatory).
-  The actual resource value, e.g. an email address or phone number.
-- mediaType: `String` (optional).
-  Used for properties with URI values.
-Provides the media type [@!RFC2046] of the resource identified by the URI.
-- isPreferred: Boolean (optional, default: false).
-  Whether this resource is the preferred for its type.
-This SHOULD only be one per type.

 # Implementation Status